 Students failing more than one course must attend tutorials weekly until they have a passing grade.
+This is also a time for student's to complete work or tests due to absences.
 Weekly tutorials will be during the school day to allow students and instructors/tutors dedicated time to work together to ensure the students' academic success.